 Another goal also achieved in 2005 was the founding of “The Human Liberty ARTT Foundation”, (ARTT-Artistic Responsibility To Truth), whose mission is To proclaim and promote Human Liberty through the Arts and Education, place sculptures and monuments to Courage, Hope, and Freedom around the world, publish related books, present an annual art scholarship, and a “Human Liberty Award”.

-Recent commissions include the 25 foot high monument for Texas A&M University, symbolizing their 6 Core Values, to be installed Summer 2015.
+Recent commissions include the 25 foot high monument for Texas A&M University, symbolizing their 6 Core Values, and Christ of the Holy Cross to be installed at the Chapel of the Holy Cross in Sedona Spring 2018.
+Currently James has over 110 publicly installed sculptures across the United States.

 In keeping with his deep spiritual convictions and social consciousness, Muir’s sculptural and philanthropic works reflect the critical nature of the times in which we live.
 Whether historical or contemporary, “The golden thread that ties it all together is still his never-ending quest for the essence of life - for Truth in its purest form.”